As Philippines Shuts Down A Popular Tourist Island, Residents Fear For Their Future

 Boracay received some 2 million visitors last year, according to the Philippine government, mostly Chinese and South Koreans.
 Tourism brought an estimated $1 billion to the local economy last year alone.

-But Boracay, with a population of 45,000 has fallen victim to its own popularity, its infrastructure unable to accommodate the influx of visitors and the new hotels being built to accommodate them.
-The island's sewage system in particular can't cope, which has left many of the islands streets and alleys in a constant state of repair as maintenance crews desperately try to clear clogged pipes.
+But Boracay, with a population of 45,000, has fallen victim to its own popularity, its infrastructure unable to accommodate the influx of visitors and the new hotels being built to host them.
+The island's sewage system in particular can't cope, which has left many of the island's streets and alleys in a constant state of repair as maintenance crews desperately try to clear clogged pipes.

 Duterte's decision to close Boracay was sudden.
-The first inkling came in February, when he threatened to close the island to tourism after seeing a video of raw sewage spewing out of a pipe on Bulabong Beach, a popular area with wind and kite surfers.
+The first inkling came in February, when he threatened to close the island to tourism after seeing a video of raw sewage spewing out of a pipe on Bulabog Beach, a popular area with wind and kite surfers.

-And there are a lot of them—as many as 36,000 working in the formal and informal sectors, including 29-year-old Carlos Losantas, unloading scuba tanks from a dive boat.
+And there are a lot of them — as many as 36,000 working in the formal and informal sectors, including 29-year-old Carlos Losantas.

 "I have two kids.
-Six months, no food, problem," Losantas says.
+Six months, no food, problem," says Losantas, who is unloading scuba tanks from a dive boat.
 "It's hard to find another job.
 It's good work here in Boracay.
 Good money here, but in our province, salary much lower than here."
-He says he earns 300 pesos a day here plus room and board, far more than he could make back home in Bicol.
+He says he earns 300 pesos (a little under $5.75) a day here plus room and board, far more than he could make back home in Bicol.
 He doesn't know what he'll do come Thursday, he says.
 The government has promised some assistance, but it's not clear how much or for how long.
 And even if it's allocated, he doubts the money will reach the workers.
 "Too much corruption," he says.

 Jona Cadiang works at Southwest Tours, which she says normally brings 3,000 to 4,000 tourists to the island by bus and boat from the mainland airport.
 She's worried, too.
 With the closure looming, she says, there are just a few hundred visitors a day.
 And she's not sure what will happen next.